todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 ### Hosting, Software as a Service

 Running software as a service is associated with constant work and attention and incurs running costs.
-It requires expertise with the software as well as with hosting software.
+It requires expertise with the specific software as well as with hosting software in general.
 Many people and organizations don't have the time or expertise or are willing to manage the risks associated with this.
-Providing this as a service for a subscription fee is a valid and popular business.
+Providing this as a service for a subscription fee is a valid and popular business that often scales better if one entity handles the hosting for multiple customer instead of each customer building up the environment and knowledge to run it by themselves.

 Drivers: